lsst-sqre/sqr-016/index.rst

 =================================

-There are conflicting pressures of updating the conda package list frequently to minimize the ammount of [likely] breakage at one time and resisting changes as the git ``sha1`` of the conda environment files is used to defined the ``ABI`` of the eups ``tarball`` packages.
+There are conflicting pressures of updating the conda package list frequently to minimize the amount of [likely] breakage at one time and resisting changes as the git ``sha1`` of the conda environment files is used to defined the ``ABI`` of the eups ``tarball`` packages.